 What does the research say?

-Research that studies the relationship between smoking and dementia directly is complex for several reasons.
+Research that studies the relationship between smoking and dementia is complex for several reasons.
 These include:

-- As smoking is a leading cause of premature death, many smokers are likely to die before they reach the age at which dementia will develop.
+- As smoking is a leading cause of premature death, many smokers may not reach the age at which dementia normally develops.
 It is possible therefore that smokers who survive to old age may have genes that protect them from developing some of the diseases that cause dementia.
 These cases are rare, and do not represent the whole population.
-Studies involving these people may now give an accurate idea of the risk to the population as a whole.

 - Some population studies compare people and their smoking habits at one particular point in time.
-These studies may not produce completely accurate data, because they require people to remember how much they smoked, and people may not be able to this accurately, especially if they already have symptoms of dementia.
-A more accurate way to gather this data is to follow a large amount of people over a long period of time, and record their smoking habits as part of the study.
+These studies may not produce completely accurate data, because they require people to remember how much they smoked, and people may not be able to do this accurately, especially if they already have symptoms of dementia.
+A more accurate way to gather this data is to follow a large number of people over a long time and record their smoking habits as part of the study.

-- Many of the lifestyle risk factors for dementia are hard to separate out.
+- Many of the lifestyle risk factors for dementia are hard to separate.
 For example, people who smoke a lot are more likely to consume alcohol, another known risk factor for dementia.

 - There is evidence that some studies that found potential protective effects of tobacco were influenced by the tobacco industry.

-As there have been many studies, it is better to combine these in order to obtain the most consistent findings.
+As there have been many studies, it is better to combine these to obtain the most consistent findings.
 This is done using a process called a systematic review.
-The World Alzheimer's Report 2014 examines the findings from seven systematic reviews and also carries out its own.
-A total of 14 studies were included in the review, and the researchers found that there was a statistically significant increased risk of dementia in current smokers compared to people who have never smoked.
+The World Alzheimer's Report 2014 (pages 42 – 49) examines the findings from seven systematic reviews and also carries out its own.
+A total of 14 studies were included in the review, and the researchers found that there was a significantly increased risk of dementia in current smokers compared to people who have never smoked.

-Does the amount you smoke affect risk of dementia?
+Does the amount you smoke affect the risk of dementia?

-There were only four studies in the World Alzheimer's Report review that looked at the number of cigarettes smoked and dementia risk.
-Two did show a relationship between higher tobacco consumption and a higher risk of dementia, but it currently there is not enough evidence to know for sure whether this is the case.
+There were only four studies in the World Alzheimer's Report that looked at the number of cigarettes smoked and dementia risk.
+Two showed a relationship between higher tobacco consumption and a higher risk of dementia, but currently, there is not enough evidence to know for sure whether this is the case.

 Can stopping smoking reduce dementia risk?

 The evidence is that stopping smoking reduces your risk of dementia.
 This is similar to other findings with smoking, where stopping smoking leads to a reduction in the risk of cardiovascular disease or cancer.
 Smoking E-cigarettes is also likely to be far less damaging to health than cigarettes.

 Can nicotine reduce dementia risk?

-Can exposure by non-smokers to tobacco smoke (second-hand smoking) cause dementia?
+Can passive exposure to tobacco smoke (second-hand smoking) cause dementia?

 What should I take away from this research?

-Smoking is the main cause of avoidable death, through heart disease, strokes and lung cancer.
-It is a risk factor for lung disease, diabetes, rheumatoid arthritis and poor immune function, and also adversely affects fertility and maternal health.
+Smoking is the main cause of avoidable death, through heart disease, stroke, and lung cancer.
+It is a risk factor for lung disease, diabetes, rheumatoid arthritis, and poor immune function, and also adversely affects fertility and maternal health.
 There are therefore many general health reasons for not smoking.

-Some of the known effects of smoking are known causes of dementia, and there is evidence that a current smoker is more likely to develop dementia.
+Some of the known effects of smoking are known causes of the diseases that cause dementia, and there is evidence that a current smoker is more likely to develop dementia.
 Some researchers estimate that 14% of dementia cases worldwide may be attributable to smoking.

 However, on a positive note, stopping smoking reduces this risk, so it is never too late to adopt healthier lifestyle choices.
-It is also likely to help if second-hand smoke is avoided.
+It is also likely to help if second-hand smoke is avoided where possible.

 What can increase a person's risk of dementia?

-There are many different types of risk factors for dementia.
+There are many different risk factors for dementia.
 Some risk factors can be avoided, while others cannot be controlled.
 Read more about risk factors for dementia in our information.